Is this fear influencing your wedding photography decisions?

-After a short pause, she said – “But how will you cover everything with a team of just two??”.
+After a short pause, she said – “But how will the two of you cover everything!??
+Won’t you need more photographers?”.
 I could feel a strong objection in her voice.

 “That’s okay, we miss pictures all the time”, I said, much to her surprise.

 This is the latest of many such conversations.
 The case she was trying to make was that being just two photographers, we might miss a lot of pictures that perhaps a larger team won’t.

 In my career so far, I’ve spoken to 500+ couples seeking a contemporary wedding photographer and the biggest insecurity I see across the board is FOMO or the Fear Of Missing Out!

 The fear of missing out is massive!!
 So massive that it dictates all your decisions on wedding photography – whom to hire? how many to hire? traditional or candid? independent photographers or a studio?

 This is why you often see 10 people shooting the wedding, with the audience trying just to get a glimpse of the ceremony.
 It’s the reason you want pictures every time you get ready or change into a new attire.
 It makes you want to have a picture every time you smile or laugh or cry. …and yes, FOMO is responsible for that annoying camera in your face when you just want to peacefully have lunch.

 Above all, the fear of missing out is the reason why the process of hiring a wedding photographer is so difficult & stressful!

 Now here’s the good news.
 Just like most insecurities that people have, this fear is completely unfounded!